-This series of clips, composed of raw footage taken by Gordon Wilkison, documents the events that took place in Austin on Wednesday, August 28, 1963 when a NAACP pro-integration march and rally was countered by the pro-segregationist group, the Indignant White Citizens Council (I.W.C.C.).
-The pro-integration parade and rally, led by Booker T. Bonner, was attended by a mixed-race crowd of nearly 600 people demonstrating against Governor Connally's opposition to expanding civil rights legislation.
-The I.W.C.C., led by Bobby Joiner, consisted of eleven protesters heckling the NAACP marchers.
+On Wednesday, August 28, 1963, a NAACP pro-integration march and rally was countered by the pro-segregationist group, the Indignant White Citizens Council (IWCC).
+The pro-integration parade and rally accumulated a mixed-race crowd of up to 4,000 people.
+Led by Booker T. Bonner, a member of the Freedom Now Committee, the “March for Jobs and Freedom” sought to protest against Governor John Connally's opposition to expanding civil rights legislation.
+The IWCC’s counter-demonstration—led by Bobby Joiner, a grocer from Grand Prairie—consisted of eleven protesters heckling the NAACP marchers.
+This series of news clips, shot by KTBC cameraman Gordon Wilkison, captures the event.
 Please note that the audio in this film is poor in places.

 Gordon Wilkison began work as a cameraman at the local Austin television station KTBC (now FOX 7) during 1952, its first year of operation.
 At the time the station was owned by the Texas Broadcasting Company, which was owned by Senator Lyndon B. and Lady Bird Johnson.
 This relationship would continue to shape Wilkison's career well into the next decades - during the Johnson administration, Wilkison covered the president's visits to Texas, preparing material for national and international news correspondents.

 A particularly notable moment in his career occurred on August 1, 1966, when Wilkison and KTBC reporter Neal Spelce risked their lives to capture footage of the Tower shooting at the University of Texas.

 Wilkison was also the General Manager of Photo Processors at the LBJ Broadcasting Corporation, which he later took over and renamed Cenetex Film Labs.
 In addition to his camera work and film processing, his work at the station also included direction of a number of television film productions.